Since my newer readers wouldn't have seen this post, I thought I'd re-post it. Here you go.

 Have you ever thought of supplementing your income while awaiting the sale of your first novel?
 Would you like to find a way to write and still earn money during that temporary period?
 Do you feel freelance writing or journalism are your only options?
 Note: This isn’t an advertisement.
-Although, it could be, I suppose.

 I’ve compiled a list of career opportunities for writers taken from Guiley’s book, but didn’t include the obvious categories like publishing, journalism, or magazines.
 Take a look.

 Television: desk assistant, researcher, reporter, anchor, news writer, assistant news director, news director, news librarian, community-affairs director

 Radio: reporter, news director

 Arts and Entertainment: ghostwriter, screenwriter, playwright, lyricist/jingle writer, poet, greeting card writer

 Business Communications and Public Relations: public-relations assistant, internal publications editor, external publications editor, public information officer, government affairs specialist, speechwriter, communications coordinator, public-relations account executive, technical communicator

 Advertising: assistant account executive, account executive, assistant copywriter, copywriter

 Federal Government: editorial assistant and clerk, writer and editor, technical writer and editor, press secretary, political speechwriter

 Scholastic Academic, and Non-Profit Institutions: journalism teacher, assistant professor, alumni communications specialist, alumni magazine editor, librarian, news director